 //Create a brush

-//Create a composite field to combine static string and date field
+//Create a composite field to combine page count field and page number field in a single string

-PdfCompositeField compositeField = new PdfCompositeField(font, brush, "creation time: {0}", creationDateField);
+PdfCompositeField compositeField = new PdfCompositeField(font, brush, "Page {0} of {1}", pageNumberField, pageCountField);

 //Loop through the pages in the document